After-Shock/Cloudbox-wiki/FAQ.md

-## If Plex shows you an incorrect title with the filename (eg with -RARBG)
+## If Plex shows you an incorrect title with the filename (eg RARBG releases)

 Reorder the Plex agents for TV/Movies so that local assets are at the bottom.